 Should only simulate a 2d terrain.

-The simulation should not simulate the complete life cycle of ants i.e. ants are born fully grown, it should only model the ant’s adult life.
+The simulation should not simulate the complete life cycle of ants i.e. ants are born fully grown; it should only model the ant’s adult life.

 The simulation should not model the inner workings of the nest only the concept of the nest is where the Queen lives and new ants are born and where food is stored.